Quantitative Clustering in Mean-Field Transformer Models: Clustering in mean-field attention dynamics

 We conclude this section by discussing an important limitation of \Cref{thm:simple global convergence}, namely that $\beta$ is required to be small enough.
 It turns out that this assumption is necessary, as there exists initializations $\mu_0$ for which $R_0>0$ and that admit a density $f_0 \in L^2(\S)$ for which the mean-field attention dynamics do not converge to a single point mass.
-We describe such an initialization on the circle in the following example.
+We describe such an initialization on the circle in the following \Cref{example:large epa not synchronize} and \Cref{fig:large_eps_not_sync}.
+This example is consistent with our earlier discussion of the effective interaction range in \Cref{thm:classical Lojasiewicz}.
+When $ \beta $ is relatively large, each point interacts strongly only with nearby points and effectively neglects distant ones.

 \begin{example}[No mean-field synchronization for large $\beta$] Fix $d=2$.
 We construct an example on the unit circle $\mathbb{S}^1 \subseteq \R^2$ identified to $\R/2\pi\Z$ where particles do not converge to a single cluster when $\beta$ is sufficiently large.
 To that end, let $\beta=100$, and consider the flow \eqref{eq:mfad} started at $\mu_0$ that admits a density $f_0 \in L^2(\R/2\pi\Z)$ with respect to the Lebesgue measure.